LiaoxyuCM/qtext/README.md

 # qtext
-This program has already stopped updating, and the website has unpublished.
+This program has already stopped updating.